Skip to main content

 Email: sshinsky@trinityhillers.net

-Samantha is a certified teacher, principal, and instructional technology specialist, holding a Bachelor of Arts degree from Indiana University of Pennsylvania and a Master of Science in Education from Duquesne University.
+Samantha is a certified teacher, principal, and instructional technology specialist, holding a Bachelor of Arts degree from Indiana University of Pennsylvania, a Master of Science in Education from Duquesne University, and a Doctorate in Education from Pennsylvania Western University.
 She also possesses a certificate in Project Management and a Superintendent Letter of Eligibility, showcasing her commitment to excellence in educational leadership.

 Mrs. Alyssa Thomas